 We were engaged by Financial Counselling Australia (FCA), the peak body representing financial counsellors across Australia, to look at what behaviour change interventions might encourage people experiencing financial stress to seek help.

-We conducted a Rapid Review on strategies which could be employed to overcome this reluctance.
+We conducted a Rapid Review of the literature on strategies which could be employed to overcome this reluctance.

 The existing evidence was missing a more nuanced understanding of how people actually make decisions under conditions of scarcity.